hlovdal/nebula-overlay-networking/README.md

 There exist multiple other projects that are also named "nebula", so choosing "nebula-overlay-networking" to avoid naming collisions as well as being a bit more descriptive than just "nebula".

+## Rpm package

+For now I lazily download and use the precompiled upstream release binaries.
+Long term I should compile the go source files properly.

+The package installs the binaries obviously.
+In addition it contains
+- a `nebula` firewalld service definition (UDP 4242) that is permanently added to the `public` zone on package install and removed on package removal.
+- a systemd service file.
+The service is not started or enabled on package install (it does not make sense to do that before configuration is done).